(post updated July 2022)

 Sending barrels to Jamaica is a long-standing tradition that started when persons who were working overseas would send back barrels to loved ones in Jamaica filled with groceries and clothing.
 If you are thinking about shipping a barrel to Jamaica, whether for you or a loved one, the first thing you need to do is get your hands on a barrel to pack everything into.

-This post will give you a Guide to Barrels and Drums, the shipping basics.
-So you know what barrels and drums are all about, prior to getting into the nitty-gritty of arranging shipping to Jamaica and traversing through customs.
+This post will give you a Guide to Barrels and Drums, and the shipping basics.
+So you know what barrels and drums are all about, prior to getting into the nitty-gritty of learning how to ship a barrel for Jamaica and traversing through customs.

-Barrels are usually sold by shipping companies and shipping agents, where they may offer free, or low-cost delivery in the local area.
+Barrels are usually sold by shipping companies and shipping agents, who may offer free, or low-cost delivery in the local area.